 Timothy Ulatowski has over 36 years of public health experience, including more than 20 years in multiple leadership positions at FDA’s Center for Devices and Radiological Health (CDRH).
 He most recently served as Director of the Office of Compliance at CDRH, where he managed and supervised four divisions responsible for ensuring compliance with medical device regulations.
 Mr. Ulatowski has proven expertise in advising industry on regulatory issues, assessing compliance and enforcement actions, evaluating premarket documents, and resolving complex technical and scientific problems.

-Mr. Pellerite is the former Director of Strategic Compliance at Quintiles Consulting in Maryland, where he applied his significant experience with regulatory requirements for medical devices and experience in evaluating and resolving compliance and enforcement issues.
-From his 30-year career with FDA’s Center for Devices and Radiological Health (CDRH), Mr. Pellerite has an extensive knowledge of FDA enforcement strategies, policies and actions.
-He works with clients to develop and execute cost-effective gap analyses and corrective action plans in response to FDA 483s, warning letters and other regulatory actions.
-He is recognized as an expert in the medical device area and has served as an expert witness in numerous civil cases.
+Wally Pellerite is the former Director of Strategic Compliance at Quintiles Consulting in Maryland, where he applied his significant experience with regulatory requirements for medical devices and experience in evaluating and resolving compliance and enforcement issues.
+From his 30 year career within FDA’s Center for Devices and Radiological Health (CDRH), Mr. Pellerite has an extensive historical knowledge of FDA enforcement strategies, policies, and actions.
+He works with clients to develop and execute cost-effective gap analyses and corrective action plans in response to FDA 483s, Warning Letters, and other regulatory actions.
+He is recognized as an expert in the Medical Device area and has served as an expert witness in numerous civil cases.

 The medical device industry faces dramatic changes in the way it is regulated, particularly in Europe.
 James Pink, Vice President...

 ANN ARBOR, Mich.
 USA — NSF International, a global public health organization, has acquired the auditing subsidiary of the International...

 ANN ARBOR, Mich. - Global public health organization NSF International has integrated subsidiary companies NSF Becker & Associates, NSF-DBA and...

 - Tuesday, September 23, 2014